nathancarter/weblurch/doc/plan.md

 also (of course) create unit tests verifying that it was completed correctly.

- * Prepare for cursor features by adding these methods to the Node prototype.
-    * A method for finding the next leaf node after a given leaf node.
-    * A method for finding the previous leaf node before a given leaf node.
  * Implement the following cursor features in `LurchEditor`.
     * Add documentation stating that the cursor position and anchor spans are allowed to be the exact same element, and